 But understanding a language-based text is not that easy as you think!
 To truly understand the text, DeepText has to understand many things like grammar, idioms, slang words, context, etc. For example: If there is a sentence “I love Apple” in a post, then does the writer mean the fruit or the company?
 Most probably it is the company (Except for Android users!) but it depends on the context and DeepText has to learn this.
 Because of these complexities, and that too in multiple languages, DeepText uses Deep Learning, and therefore it handles labeled data much more efficiently than traditional Natural Language Processing models.

 3. Targeted Advertising

-Did you just shop for some great clothes at Myntra and then saw their ads on your Facebook page?
+Did you just shop for some great clothes at Myntra and then see their ads on your Facebook page?
 Or did you just like a post by Lakme and then magically see their ad also?
 Well, this magic is done using deep neural networks that analyze your age, gender, location, page likes, interests, and even your mobile data to profile you into select categories and then show you ads specifically targeted towards these categories.
-Facebook also partners with different data collection companies like Epsilon, Acxiom, Datalogix, BlueKai, etc. and also uses their data about you to accurately profile you.
+Facebook also partners with different data collection companies like Epsilon, Acxiom, Datalogix, BlueKai, etc., and also uses their data about you to accurately profile you.

 4. Language Translation